 I happened to chance onto a book called The Road to Dune in a local second-hand book store (I live in Malaysia.
 English is not the first language here, so it was a find).
 Within this book, along with deleted or early draft scenes from Dune and Dune Messiah, was a novella called Spice World.

-Brian Herbert detailed in the introduction that this story came form his father’s notes - a detailed chapter by chapter breakdown of the story.
+Brian Herbert detailed in the introduction that this story came from his father’s notes - a detailed chapter by chapter breakdown of the story.
 But Frank had abandoned this story, making a new start and creating Dune.

 It’s unclear from Brian’s notes how much of the novella is Frank word for word, and how much is his son Brian and Kevin J. Anderson extrapolating from notes.
 What is clear is that this story, seminal though it is, falls a long way short of the classic that we know today as Dune.

 Most notable about the story is the absences.
 There are no Fremen, Bene Gesserit, nor for that matter a House Atreides.